dux/clean-mock/README.md

 ### Example 2 - custom class as a class

-In this case class is given and not caluclated
+In this case class is given and not calculated

 ```ruby
 mock :admin_user, class: User do |user, opts|